 At DesignerUp, we teach what we call mindful design and interaction.
-Our program emphasizes not only the hard skills of UI/UX design, but also the soft skills of communication, empathy and emotional intelligence to encourage students to consciously design patterns and features that contribute to more sustainable, inclusive and intentionally made digital products.
+Our program emphasizes not only the hard skills of UI/UX design, but also the soft skills of mindfulness, communication, empathy and emotional intelligence to encourage students to consciously design patterns and features that contribute to more sustainable, inclusive and intentionally made digital products.

 With data breaches, privacy concerns at places like facebook, harassment at Uber and other places throughout tech.
 This is more important to focus on now than ever to prevent against doing harm and to make decisions that honor the responsibility we have to our users.

 Seeing Your Weaknesses As Strengths